Not sure how to sell your house? You’re not alone.

 2. Set a price.

-Pricing your home sale right is part science, part marketing and part instinct.
-Ideally, you want to get the maximum price and the best terms during the window of time when your home is on the market.
+Pricing your home right is part science, part marketing and part instinct.
+Ideally, you want to get the maximum price and the best terms while your home is on the market.
 Several factors come into play, including market conditions and interest rate, but as a general rule, sale prices are based on:

 3. Show your home.

-There are several simple and relatively inexpensive steps you can take so your home looks as inviting as possible to prospective buyers:
+There are several simple and relatively inexpensive steps you can take so your home looks as inviting as possible to prospective buyers during the home selling process.

 As the seller, you can either accept or deny an offer, or make a counter-offer indicating what needs to change to be acceptable.
 The buyer can then accept or refuse your counter-offer, or make another counter-offer to the new terms.
 Some important tips to keep in mind: